Overview

 companies, and other investment advisers.
 We provide financial planning services to individuals and their families, including

-professionals, business owners, and other persons seeking financial planning assistance.
+professionals, business owners, and others seeking financial planning assistance.

 Our minimum account size for Equity SMA strategies is $250,000.
 Our minimum account size for taxable Fixed Income SMA